This page provides an overview of the reasons for the legislation, a broad outline of the type of fencing required, and the available exemptions.

 Council has discretion to grant exemptions to fencing standards if it is satisfied that the danger to young children will not be significantly increased by allowing the exemption.

-Before you make a decision to buy or build a pool, contact Council's Duty Building Technician to discuss your proposal.
+Before you make a decision to buy or build a pool, you should discuss fencing requirements with the pool supplier or a competent design professional.

 Disclaimers and Copyright

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Hastings District Council - / +64 6 871 5000 / firstname.lastname@example.org